-If a Marietta College student is hospitalized, upon returning to campus, the student should submit a discharge summary and schedule a follow-up appointment with the Center for Health and Wellness within 3 days.
-Should additional information be required, student shall sign a release of information for continuity of care.
+If a Marietta College student is hospitalized, upon returning to campus, the student should submit a discharge summary and schedule a follow-up appointment with the Center of Health and Wellness within3 days.
+Should additional information be required, the student shall sign a release of information for continuity of care.
 Appointments can be made by calling the Center at (740) 376-4477.

-Student should also remain in contact with the Center for Health and Wellness so that notices may be forwarded to professors for absence.
-A notification from the Center for Health and

-Wellness is sent as a courtesy, students must discuss and missed assignments and deadlines directly with their professors.
+The student should also remain in contact with the Center for Health and Wellness so that notices may be forwarded to professors for regarding absence.
+A notification from the Center for Health and Wellness is sent as a courtesy, students must discuss any missed assignments and deadlines directly with their professors.